Epidural Anesthesia: Effects on Analgesia and other Clinical Outcomes

 Effects on Nociception

-Epidural anesthesia is a type of neuraxial anesthesia: Local anesthetic with or without opioids are injected into the epidural space with the goal of a complete or partial blockade of nociceptive input (pain signaling from injured tissue) at the spinal cord level.
-Blocked or reduced transmission of nociception then result in anesthesia or analgesia respectively.
-Epidural anesthesia is used as surgical anesthesia for abdominal, pelvic, and lower extremity procedures and, less commonly, thoracic procedures.
-Epidurals may supplement generalanesthesia for painful thoracic, abdominal, and pelvic procedures with the option to allow continuouspostoperative epidural analgesia following these procedures.
+Epidural anesthesia is a type of neuraxial anesthesia: Local anesthetic with or without opioids is injected or infused into the epidural space with the goal of a complete or partial blockade of nociceptive input (pain signaling from injured tissue) at the spinal cord level.
+Blocked or reduced transmission of nociception then results in anesthesia or analgesia respectively.

 Sympatholysis

-TThe other important effect of epidural analgesia using local anesthetic is sympatholysis via blockade of the sympathetic chain, also in a dermatomal distribution.
+The other important effect of epidural analgesia using local anesthetic is sympatholysis via blockade of the sympathetic chain, also in a dermatomal distribution.
 This mechanism is responsible for some of the benefits effects such as the reduction of the stress response associated with trauma and surgery as well as of the side effects such as hypotension due to vasodilation that are associated with epidural analgesia.

 Analgesia